eagle840/katacoda-labs/terraforminter/step1.md

 `terraform init`{{execute}}

-Lets change the port used, enter 8090 when prompted for a variable
+Lets change the port used, using an argument override

 `terraform plan -var="port=8090"`{{execute}}